2.5 GenAI Prompting

 Conversational Prompts

 More complex conversational prompts take the process a step further by combining any or all the various prompt elements (role, context, purpose, information, steps, and example) to quickly and conversationally narrow the focus of the genAI application to elicit a specific output (Mollick, November 2023; Ramlochan, 2024).
-The example below shows how the user establishes the role, context, and purpose then combines key necessary information to make for a more specific prompt.
+The brief example below shows how the user establishes the role, context, and purpose then combines key necessary information to make for a more specific prompt.

 You are a summer camp director and are tasked with writing a job notice for camp counsellors for an activities camp that operates from July to August on a university campus.
 The job notice must include a camp description, list of responsibilities, and a list of qualifications.
 The summer camp will operate from July 1 to August 31.
 Training will occur on June 15.
 A current Canadian First Aid certificate is required along with a police check.
 Hourly rate: $17.
 Please draft the job notice.